This is one of my favorite scenes from one of my favorite movies as a teenager:

 Doesn't it seem a little bit crazy that we're killing ourselves so that we can suck the most out of life?

 And isn't this quest the source of most of our anger and frustration?
 For me the answer to that question is a resounding YES.
 I get frustrated when little people interrupt my quest to "really live" by complaining about what I served them for breakfast or by leaving their wet towels in their swim bag to sour or by getting out of bed 5 times before they finally go to sleep.
 Or when babies poop on sheets and throw food in the floor and scream while I'm attempting to have a conversation.
 Or when people mistreat my husband.
 Or when a friend asks me to help feed a homeless man one day a week (and I reluctantly say yes because I know it's gonna be really inconvenient at times).
 Or when the air conditioner goes out in my car and the tax return doesn't show up when the IRS said it would.
 Or when it's dinner time and everyone expects me to deliver.
-I even recently found myself frustrated with God himself that he asked me to live in the city instead of on a farm.
+I even recently found myself frustrated with God that he asked me to live in the city instead of on a farm.
 For some reason I think living on a farm would be really living.
 I allowed myself to be convinced that I was missing out on something life had to offer because I don't have 20 acres, a huge garden to hoe and livestock!
-All of these things really start to mess with my ability to sieze the stinkin' day.
-Most of the time it leaves me feeling like rather than me sucking the marrow out of life - life is just sucking.
+All of these things really start to mess with my ability to"sieze the day".
+Most of the time, rather than feeling like I'm sucking the marrow out of life, I'm left feeling like life is just sucking.
 The result is an unholy anger.
 A nasty, harmful cycle of frustration and anger.

 I never stop being amazed by how we can completely miss it.
 By how easily we are deceived.
 By how easily I am deceived.

 It is true.
 We do only have one life on earth.
-YOLO is a true idea in the realm of earthly life, regardless of how annoying and overused it is.
 And I do, as Thoreau said, want to live this one life deliberately.
 But as a follower of Christ, I don't think I'm called to suck out all the marrow of life.
 As hard as it is to live it, I'm asked to open myself up to having the life sucked out of me.
 I'm called to deliberately live in such a way that I can gladly come to the end of my life only to discover that I had not really lived - but rather that I had been dead for years and that Christ had been living through me.